 Congratulations to our New and Recertified Fellows!

-We are pleased to welcome the 7 new members who have joined our local chapter since October!
+We are pleased to welcome the 17 new members who have joined our local chapter since July!
 As a member of the Hawai'i Chapter of ACHE you have access to local and national resources as well as opportunities to volunteer on various committees.
-Please reach out to Andrew Giles at Andrew.T.Giles@kp.org if you are interested in getting more involved with the Hawaii ACHE Chapter.

 Andrew Giles, Membership Co-Chair